ocular-d/openapi-guide/docs/style-guide/resources-and-collections.md

 This URL points to the location where your API’s resources exist.
 The base URL is the consistent part of this location.

-In the case of a photosharing app, one could expose data about the users who use the app through collections and resources, accessed by the appropriate URL.
+In the case of a photo sharing app, one could expose data about the users who use the app through collections and resources, accessed by the appropriate URL.

 `/users`: a collection of users